 Depending on the type of material they're made from, recycled beverage containers become a range of other items.
 Some are simply turned back into another beverage container, while others can be made into clothing, carpeting or even fiberglass insulation for your home.

 Aluminum Cans are recycled right back into new aluminum cans.
-The process of recycling used aluminum containers and turning them into new consumable beverage containers takes less than 60 days.
+The process of recycling used aluminum containers and turning them into new beverage containers takes less than 60 days.
 95 – 99% of aluminum weight shipped is recycled, with the remainder being wire, strapping, moisture and contaminants.